WBAL-TV: Preemptions and deferrals

-During its initial run as an NBC affiliate, WBAL-TV preempted the first season of Saturday Night Live (which was titled NBC's Saturday Night) because of concerns regarding its fairly edgy content for the time; instead, the station aired movies in the comedy show's time slot throughout that season.
+During its initial run as an NBC affiliate, WBAL-TV preempted the first season of Saturday Night Live (which was titled NBC's Saturday Night) because of concerns regarding its fairly edgy content for the time; instead, the station aired movies in the comedy show's time slot throughout that season; those in Baltimore who sought to view the program at the time could view it on NBC O&O WRC-TV in Washington, which was available over-the-air in most of the adjacent area.
 When it cleared the network's entire late night Saturday lineup in the summer of 1976, the station purchased it mainly for the monthly newsmagazine Weekend, on which the sketch program's Weekend Update segments are based, and which NBC insisted the station pick up alongside SNL as part of a package deal.
 The program began running on the station—initially for a trial period—on August 14, 1976, with WBAL-TV airing a disclaimer before the program warning that it contained mature material.

 As a CBS affiliate, WBAL-TV preempted an hour of the network's daytime schedule every day, as well as half of its Saturday morning cartoon lineup.
 Channel 11 also did not run CBS' late night programming.
-Baltimore viewers who wanted to see the entire CBS lineup could be able to view those programs through WDVM-TV/WUSA in Washington, which was available over-the-air in most of the adjacent Baltimore area and preempted little network programming.
+Baltimore viewers who wanted to see the entire CBS lineup could be able to view those programs through WDVM-TV/WUSA in Washington, which, as with WRC-TV, was available over-the-air in most of the adjacent Baltimore area and preempted little network programming.
 The station also preempted Late Show with David Letterman in favor of continuing with The Arsenio Hall Show when it debuted in the fall of 1993; in response, CBS arranged for WNUV to carry the Letterman series instead.

-WBAL-TV is one of the few NBC affiliates that does not air the fourth hour of Today (which can be seen in the area via NBC O&O WRC-TV in Washington).
+WBAL-TV is one of the few NBC affiliates that do not air the fourth hour of Today (which can be seen in the area via NBC O&O WRC-TV in Washington).